spotthehall/micro.blog-swarm/README.md

 # micro.blog-swarm

-Links Foursquare logins via OwnYourSwarm to a micro.blog map (and back).
+Links Foursquare logins via OwnYourSwarm to a micro.blog article and map.

 ## Requires: